What Parents Need to Know About Estate Planning

 The most efficient way to avoid probate while providing for your children financially is setting up a revocable living trust.
 A revocable living trust will allocate your assets for your children and because it is revocable you can amend it at any time while you are alive.
 Upon your death, the trust will be irrevocable and control of the assets will be assumed by a successor trustee.
 This trustee should be a trusted individual and will be responsible for carrying out the guidelines of the trust which will include your children’s inheritance of property and assets until they reach adulthood.

 An executor of your estate is the trusted and responsible individual you will choose to oversee the process of carrying out your will.

-Finally, you will want a power of attorney to take care of your personal and financial matters if you are unable to while you are living.
+The final thing that parents need to know about estate planning is that you will want a power of attorney to take care of their personal and financial matters if you are unable to while you are living.
 A separate medical power of attorney will take care of health care decisions laid out in your living will.
 As always you will want to appoint individuals you trust.